Ernst von Hammerstein-Loxten: Province of Hanover

 Following Hanover's defeat in the Austro-Prussian War, and although King George V released the country's officials from their oath after the annexation of Hanover (when it became the Prussian Province of Hanover), Hammerstein-Loxten found himself in a conflict of loyalties.
 The fact that he took part in the protests of the nobility meant that he was put under questioning by the Prussian government.
 Nevertheless, from February to August 1867 he sat in the constituent Reichstag of the North German Confederation, where he was a member of the Federal Constitutional Association (which later became the Centre Party).
 He did not agree to the constitution of the North German Confederation.

 Eventually, Hammerstein-Loxten began to come to terms with the annexation.
-He was a member of the Provincial Parliament (Provinziallandtag) of the Province and at times chairman of the provincial committee.
+He was a member of the Provincial Parliament (Provinziallandtag) of the province of Hanover and at times chairman of the provincial committee.
 Hammerstein-Loxten managed his estates full-time.
 He also participated in agricultural advocacy groups.
 As an agricultural expert, he was a member of the Prussian State Council and the Economic Council.
 He was also a member of the Central Moor Commission and chairman of the German Agricultural Council.
 In 1880, Hammerstein "decried the Poor Law's contribution to 'homelessness" (Heimatlosigkeit), a menace that bore 'great moral dangers' and was inimical to the 'German soul.'".

-In 1884 Hammerstein-Loxten became district administrator of the Bersenbrück district and, in 1889, regional director of the Province of Hanover.
-In 1891 he was involved in Emperor Wilhelm II's attempts at reconciliation with the Guelphs.
+In 1884, Hammerstein-Loxten became Landrat (district administrator) of the Bersenbrück district and, in 1889, Landesdirektor (provincial director) of the province of Hanover.
+In 1891, he was involved in Emperor Wilhelm II's attempts at reconciliation with the Guelphs.